ecilasun/catnip/INSTRUCTION_SET.md

 1:Jump via address at [IP+2:IP+4] (32 bits, 19 bits addressable (absolute))
 ```

-### BRANCH {address} / BRANCH rA
+### CALL {address} / CALL rA

-Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA.
+Pushes the next instuction's address onto the call stack and sets the IP to the 2 words following this instruction or the contents of register rA.

-### BRANCHIF {address} rB / BRANCHIF rA rB
+### CALLIF {address} rB / CALLIF rA rB

-Pushes the next instuction's address onto the branch stack and sets the IP to the 2 words following this instruction or the contents of register rA if the rB register is 1.
+Pushes the next instuction's address onto the call stack and sets the IP to the 2 words following this instruction or the contents of register rA if the rB register is 1.

+### CALLIFNOT {address} rB / CALLIFNOT rA rB

+Pushes the next instuction's address onto the call stack and sets the IP to the 2 words following this instruction or the contents of register rA if the rB register is 0.

 ### JMP {address} / JMP rA